Barbwire fence on Nebraska farm

 You can withdraw cash, check balances, make deposits, and make transfers.

-There is no fee when using the NSB debit card.
-If a different card is used, we won’t charge a fee but the other bank may.
+There is no fee when using the NSB debit card at our ATM.

 NSB customers can withdraw $300 a day with our debit card.
 If you have a different bank’s card, your limit may be different so check with them.